A Gazoot Report by Lynn Ludlow

 WARD took the opposite track: Ten newspapers in six different states.

 He began by sweeping the floor at the Pajaronian and covering local sports.
 After majoring in history at San Diego State, where he could surf without the wetsuits so necessary in Santa Cruz’s colder waters, he landed in 1973 at the Gilroy Dispatch as a triple threat (reporter, photographer and sports).
 His 32-year career with Gannett began in 1975 on the sports page at the Salinas Californian (where Eric Brazil was then city editor).
 He was sports editor at the I-J until 1982, when he was among the Gannetoids drafted to launch USA Today.
 They were billeted at first in studios they called Stay-Free Mini-Pads.
 Most went back to their own newspapers in the Gannett chain, but Ward stayed on for three years as assistant sports editor for content.
 For a year or so he had a similar title at the News Journal in Westchester, N.Y.
 In 1985 he was shipped from the East Coast to take over as editor of the Argus-Leader in Sioux Falls, S.D.
+Next stop: Editor of the News-Gazette in Reno.
+Then he was tapped to take over the badly bruised staff of the Cincinnati Enquirer in the fallout from the Chiquita Banana slip-up.

 The editors had hoped to win a Pulitzer for an 18-page investigative report on bribery, exploitation of workers and other violations of the laws in Central America by Cincinnati-based Chiquita Brands.
 Instead, the exposés backfired when the reporter confessed that he tapped into company phone lines and listened to scores of voice-mail messages.
 Gannett fired the writer, settled out of court for $10 million, transferred the chief editor and called Ward from Reno to fix things.